project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_organization.md

     }
 </pre>

+2.Save the created organization ID

+3.An organization is created in Sunbird

 ### Concepts Covered

 **Users**: The individual who can sign in and access the Sunbird portal to perform a set of action that is assigned by the system administrator.